 Adding more convenience is a marine-grade, removable cooler.
-Any cooler of the same or smaller size will fit in the same location under the seating immediately aft of the driver's seat, but Malibu recommends marine-grade coolers as they use stainless-steel hardware, which is advisable in the type of atmosphere in which it will be used.
+Any cooler of the same or smaller removable size will fit in the same location under the seating immediately aft of the driver's seat, but Axis recommends marine-grade coolers as they use stainless-steel hardware, which is advisable for the type of conditions in which it will be used.
 Although the supplied cooler has a liner that reduces odor absorption, it is a good idea to clean out the cooler after each use.
 Odors may still penetrate, and spills can stain.
-Such occurrences are not covered under warranty.
+Such occurrences are not covered under warrantv.